Japan eyes state of emergency for Tokyo, Osaka regions amid virus surge

 Hyogo prefecture, home to the city of Kobe, reported a record 563 new COVID-19 cases on Wednesday and made its own state of emergency request official.
 Quasi-emergency measures were already imposed in 10 of Japan’s 47 prefectures, including the Tokyo and Osaka areas.

-The government of Kyoto prefecture in western Japan is also preparing to request an emergency declaration, the Jiji news service reported.
+Kyoto prefecture is also preparing to request an emergency declaration, Japan’s top government spokesman Katsunobu Kato said.

+If adopted in all four regions from Tokyo to Kyoto, the emergency measures would cover close to a quarter of Japan’s population of 126 million.

 New declarations would mark the third full state of emergency in Japan since the epidemic began.
 The total economic loss from a renewed emergency in the three regions would be 1.156 trillion yen ($10.71 billion), the Nomura Research Institute said in a report.